 We adopt a risk-based approach to due diligence when assessing risks relating to our suppliers and supply chain.
-We have mandated, where appropriate, that our suppliers be screened against a list of criteria via a third-party risk management software.
-Contracts with suppliers include a clause requiring transparency about the supply chain and use of subcontractors.
+We have mandated, where appropriate, that our suppliers be screened against a list of criteria via a third-party risk management software and in some cases using an enhanced due diligence questionnaire.
+Higher risk suppliers may be subject to third-party audits.
+Contracts with suppliers include provisions requiring transparency on their supply chain and use of subcontractors, and on compliance with the modern slavery act.